-Rotator cuff exercises to improve shoulder mobility should begin as soon as the pain allows.
-The aim is to restore full, pain-free mobility to the shoulder joint.
-In some patients, mobility could already be good depending on how bad their injury is and therefore less time should be spent on these exercises before moving on.
+Rotator cuff exercises to improve shoulder mobility should begin as soon as pain allows.
+Your aim is to restore full, pain-free mobility to your shoulder joint.
+In some patients, mobility could already be good, but this will depend on how bad the injury is.

-Mobility should be done at least once a day and sometimes 2 or 3 times per days is recommended.
-If any of the exercises are painful do not do them or stay within the pain-free range of movement possible.
+You should do mobility exercises at least once a day and sometimes 2 or 3 times per day.
+If any of the exercises are painful do not do them.
+Stay within the pain-free range of movement.

 Back of the shoulder stretch